portlandcodeschool/frontend-freelancer/week02/week02_plan.md

 ### In the code

 ####Magic Words
-* Advanced Developer Tools -AZ
+* Advanced Developer Tools
-* What is a programming language? -AZ
+* What is a programming language?
 * Programming languages and their relationships to web pages

 * Looking deeper at HTML